hansonmcoombs/training-basic_python/sphinx/source/basic_objects.rst

 --------

 A boolean value in python is either True or False (case sensitive).
-As with numeric data there a several basic operations that can be preformed on boolean data
+As with numeric data there a several basic operations that can be preformed on boolean data.

 .. ipython:: python